 Following the closure of The Oxford Sports and Social Club in April 2016 the club relocated to Didcot Civic Hall as the venue for the dances.

-There have been many changes.
-Most of them have been for the better.
-No doubt TV programmes like ‘Strictly’ have helped to increase the popularity of ballroom dancing and let’s hope that popularity remains.
+There have been many changes over the years.
+No doubt TV programmes like ‘Strictly Come Dancing’ have helped to increase the popularity of ballroom dancing, and let’s hope that popularity remains.

-One thing that has not changed over the years is the support we get from the dancers.
+One thing that has not changed is the support we get from the dancers.
 Without them and their enthusiasm there would be no Silver Slipper Club.